 Maybe — just maybe — Canada would be a better place for the Arc’teryx Academy.
 Or Alaska!
 Or Siberia!
 Or Kazakhstan!
 Or Antarctica!
 Or anyplace with a lot of snowy mountains to explore and very few people doing so.
 At the risk of sounding like a NIMBY, anywhere but the Tetons would be preferable.

-Perhaps Arc’teryx could use the profits from selling $500 jackets to civilians and cushy government contracts to outfit the military to build it’s own Hogwart’s School of Backcountry Wizardry way up some remote fjord somewhere.
+Perhaps Arc’teryx could use the profits from selling $500 jackets to civilians and cushy government contracts to outfit the military to build it’s own Hogwart’s School of Backcountry Wizardry way up some remote Canadian fjord.
 The Academy could charter a cruise ship out of Vancouver, host spectacular parties every night, and accommodate 1000s of skiers up there!

 Yes, I’m cracking jokes because a sense of humor can be helpful when dealing with difficult subjects.